Ken Hinkley: Gold Coast assistant coach (2011–2012)

-Port Adelaide Football Club senior coach (2013–present)
+Port Adelaide senior coach (2013–2025)

-On 8 October 2012, Hinkley was announced as the senior coach of Port Adelaide making him the first coach that has not been associated with the club before since Fos Williams.
+On 8 October 2012, Hinkley was announced as the senior coach of Port Adelaide, making him the first coach to not have a prior association with the club since Fos Williams.
 Hinkley replaced Port Adelaide caretaker senior coach Garry Hocking, who replaced Matthew Primus, after Primus was sacked during the 2012 season.
 In his debut season, Hinkley led Port to 13 wins, which included an elimination final win at the MCG against Collingwood before being eliminated by Geelong in a close game a week later.
 This came to a surprise to many as Port Adelaide had only won eight games in the previous two seasons combined.
 For his impressive season, Hinkley was voted as the Coach of the Year by the AFL Coaches Association.